cajuncoding/SqlBulkHelpers/README.md

 ```

+### Initialize the DB Schema Loader and manually manage caching of it:

 Alternatively the SqlBulkIdentityHelper may be initalized directly with the DB Schema Loader (which may be managed as a static reference):

 ```csharp